Spatial Language Understanding for Object Search in Partially Observed City-scale Environments: Experiments

 \subsection{Frame of Reference Prediction}

 We test the generalizability of our FoR prediction model (\textbf{EGO-CTX}) by cross-validation.
 The model is trained on maps from four cities and tested on the remaining held-out city for all possible splits.
 We evaluate the model by the angular deviation between predicted and annotated FoR angles, in comparison with three baselines and human performance: The first is a variation (\textbf{CTX}) that uses a synthetic image with the same kind of contextual representation yet without egocentric shift.
 The second is another variation (\textbf{EGO}) that performs egocentric shift and also crops a $28\times 28$ window, but only highlights the referenced landmark at the center without contextual information.
 The random baseline (\textbf{Random}) predicts the angle at random uniformly between $[0,2\pi]$.
-The \textbf{Human} performance is obtained by first computing the differences between pairs of annotated FoR angles for the same landmarks (Equation \ref{eq:lossf}), then averaging over all such differences for landmarks per city.
+The \textbf{Human} performance is obtained by first computing the differences between pairs of annotated FoR angles for the same landmarks (Eq.~\ref{eq:lossf}), then averaging over all such differences for landmarks per city.
 Each pair of FoRs may be annotated by the same or different annotators.
 Taking the average gives a sense of the disagreement among the annotators' interpretation of spatial relations.

 The results are shown in Figure~\ref{fig:foref_boxplot}.
 Each boxplot summarizes the means of baseline performance in the five cross-validation splits.
 The results demonstrate that \textbf{EGO-CTX} shows generalizable behavior close to the human annotators, especially for \textbf{front}.
 We observe that our model is able to predict \emph{front} FoRs roughly perpendicular to streets against other buildings, while the baselines often fail to do so (Figure~\ref{fig:foref_examples}).
 The competitive performance of the neural network baselines in \textbf{left} indicates that for \emph{left} and \emph{right}, the FoR annotations are often absolute, i.e. independent of the context.
+Our model as well as baselines are limited in determining, for example, whether the speaker refers to the left side of the map (absolute FoR), or the left side of the street relative to a perceived forward direction (relative FoR).